jayrungta/battle-folio/README.md

-# Retro Pokémon-Style Portfolio Website
+# Retro Pokémon-Style Battle Portfolio Website

 A retro, Pokémon‑style portfolio you can actually fork and make your own.
 The UI is driven by JSON files, so swapping my details for yours is mostly editing data and dropping in your assets.